Sherod Thaxton

 Adam Millard-Ball

-Adam Millard-Ball is Professor of Urban Planning at the UCLA Luskin School of Public Affairs.
+Adam Millard-Ball is Professor of Urban Planning at the UCLA Luskin School of Public Affairs and director of the UCLA Institute of Transportation Studies.
 His research and teaching are about transportation, the environment, and urban data science.
 Trained as an economist, a geographer, and an urban planner, he analyzes the environmental consequences of transportation and land-use decisions, and the effectiveness of policies to reduce greenhouse gas emissions.
 His research uses large-scale geospatial data analysis as well as econometric and qualitative methods.

 For more details about Dr. Millard-Ball’s teaching and research, please visit his website.
 Note that he is on sabbatical for the 2023-24 academic year.